uc-cdis/docs-gen3/docs/gen3-resources/developer-guide/contribute.md

 If you have an idea for a new feature or a bugfix, it is best to communicate with the University of Chicago Center for Translational Data Science (CTDS) developers early.
 Slack is a great forum for getting early feedback on an idea.
 You may also create an issue in GitHub.
 Be sure to browse through existing GitHub issues and if one seems related, comment on it.

-Once you are ready, create a GitHub issue in whichever [Gen3 repository](https://github.com/orgs/uc-cdis/repositories) is appropriate .
+Once you are ready, create a GitHub issue in whichever [Gen3 repository](https://github.com/orgs/uc-cdis/repositories) is appropriate.
 If you are not sure which repo is the correct location please utilize the [Gen3 Community Repo](https://github.com/uc-cdis/gen3-community).

 #### Issue Lifecycle